A Sound Type System for Secure Currency Flow: Conclusion and future work

 \section{Conclusion and future work}

 In this paper we studied two security properties, namely call integrity and noninterference, in the setting of \TINYSOL{}, a minimal calculus for Solidity smart contracts.
 To this end, we rephrased the syntax of \TINYSOL{} to emphasise its object-oriented flavour, gave a new big-step operational semantics for that language and used it to define call integrity and noninterference.
 Those two properties have some similarities in their definition, in that they both require that some part of a program is not influenced by the other part.
 However, we showed that the two properties are actually incomparable.
 Nevertheless, we provided a type system for noninterference and showed that well-typed programs \emph{also} satisfy call integrity.
-Hence, programs that are accepted by our type systems lie at the intersection between call integrity and noninterference.
+Hence, programs that are accepted by our type systems lie at the intersection of call integrity and noninterference.
 A challenging development of our work would be to prove whether the type system exactly characterises the intersection of these two properties, or to find another characterisation of this set of programs.

-Orthogonally, it would be important to devise type inference algorithms for the present type system, to be used in practical situations where the typing environment is hard to guess.
-It would also be interesting to compare our typing-based proof method with those proposed, e.g., in~\cite{grishchenko2018,oyente,eThor}.
-Finally, we also aim at applying our static analysis methodology to many concrete case studies, to better understand the benefits of using a completely static proof technique for call integrity.
-To do so, it would be useful to extend \TINYSOL{} with a `gas mechanism' allowing one to prove the termination of transactions and to compute their computational cost.
+There is a publicly available implementation of an interpreter for \TINYSOL, together with a type checker based on the type system described in the present paper.
+The code for this implementation is available in \cite{tinysol_interpreter}.
+The repository also contains a small sample of typable and untypable example contracts drawn from the conference version of the present paper \cite{AGL/2024/ecoop/flowtypes}.
+A direction for future work is to apply our static analysis methodology (and the associated implementation) to concrete case studies, to better understand the benefits of using a completely static proof technique for call integrity.
+This may also include expanding the collection of examples with \TINYSOL{} versions of actual contracts, to be able to carry out a larger-scale testing of the type checker, similar to the experiments in \cite{HuZLZKC21}.
+To do so, it would be useful to consider the extension of \TINYSOL{} with a `gas mechanism' \cite{AGLM/2024/reocas/outofgas}, allowing one to prove the termination of transactions and to compute their computational cost.